melting8snowman/badpress/README.md

 ### Mockup of badpress service for complaints, yammer and bad reviews

-Current status: most or services operational, however app does not run on heroku for reason I cannot find out.
+Current status: most or services operational, however app does not seem to run properly on heroku for reason I have not yet find out.
-No errors, build is smooth, everything seems fine on heroku but cannot get even index.html to run.

 [badpress at heroku](https://badpress.herokuapp.com/)